department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/research-plan.md

 - Device for Session
   - What device should the participant have experience with and use in the session?
 Smartphone

 ### Screener for all participants
+**Recruiting Notes:**
+1. Please ensure that you recruit 2-3 Cognitive Impaired Veterans, or Veteran's Caregivers, across any designations.

-1. Please make sure that ALL participants are willing to complete their interview **on the device they specified when recruited** and:
+2. Please ensure that ALL participants are willing to complete their interview on the device they specified when recruited and:

     -  During the session, are willing to share over Zoom a web browser window on their device
     -  Have a working microphone on their device
     -  Have Zoom downloaded to their device prior to the session and know how to share their screen

+**Participant Screener Questions:**

+ 1. Are you willing to use your smartphone to log into Zoom and perform tasks for this usability test session?

+     - Yes, (eligible)
+     - No,  (not eligible)

 2. Have you been to a doctor's appointment within the last 12 months?

-    - Yes at VA (eligible, recruit 10)
+    - Yes,  at VA (eligible, recruit 10)
-    - Yes at a non-VA facility (eligible, recruit 5)
+    - Yes, at a non-VA facility (eligible, recruit 5)
-    - No (not eligible)
+    - No, (not eligible)

 3. Have you received a printed summary of your visit as you were leaving your appointment or have you reviewed a visit summary online within the past 12 months?

-    - Yes (eligible, recruit 11)
-    - No (eligible, recruit 4)
+    - Yes, (eligible)
+    - No,  (not eligible)

 ## Timeline